backstage/backstage/plugins/catalog-backend/api-report.md

 import { UrlReader } from '@backstage/backend-common';
 import { Validators } from '@backstage/catalog-model';

-// Warning: (ae-missing-release-tag) "AnalyzeLocationEntityField" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type AnalyzeLocationEntityField = {
   field: string;